-- (a) Develop a holistic curriculum framework covering the themes, skills and values relating to local, national and global citizenship, and a matrix of competencies appropriate to each age-group.
-(Refine this on a continuing basis, drawing on feedback and evaluation findings.) - (b) Develop approaches and materials for explicit study of local, national and global citizenship themes as a stand-alone subject or in one carrier subject; and allocate at least one school period a week for this work. - (c) Collect true stories and other materials from local settings, including success stories and local heroes, to include in these materials, Involve marginalized groups as well as other stakeholders in materials development and review. - (d) Include reinforcement material on skills, values and concepts for citizenship and peace in all school subjects during textbook revision. - (e) Trial materials and approaches in pilot schools and extend the network of these schools to serve as models for training teachers in this work. - (f) Introduce intensive programmes in teacher training institutions, in-service training, interested schools, schools with special NGO support and so on. - (g) Phase introduction of new programmes to match with phasing of ongoing teacher training, training of mentors and development of support materials. - (h) Prioritise monitoring and formative evaluation to give feedback on the impact of the education on students and teachers and their views on how to have greater relevance and impact. - (i) Build reinforcement of education for citizenship through multiple channels, such as radio, non-formal education, and community education and mobilization.
+- (a) Develop a holistic curriculum framework covering the themes, skills and values relating to conflict resolution, responsible citizenship, human rights, humanitarian norms and related themes, and a matrix of competencies appropriate to each age-group.
+(Refine this on a continuing basis, drawing on feedback and evaluation findings.) - (b) Develop approaches and materials for explicit study of these themes as a stand-alone subject or in one carrier subject; and allocate at least one school period a week for this work. - (c) Collect true stories and other materials from local settings, including success stories and local heroes, to include in these materials.
+Involve marginalized groups as well as other stakeholders in materials development and review. - (d) Include reinforcement material on skills, values and concepts for learning to live together in all school subjects during textbook revision. - (e) Trial materials and approaches in pilot schools and extend the network of these schools to serve as models for training teachers in this work. - (f) Introduce intensive programmes in teacher training institutions, inservice training, interested schools, schools with special NGO support and so on. - (g) Phase introduction of new programmes to match with phasing of ongoing teacher training, training of mentors and development of support materials. - (h) Prioritise monitoring and formative evaluation to give feedback on the impact of the education on students and teachers and their views on how to have greater relevance and impact. - (i) Build and reinforce this learning through multiple channels, such as radio, non-formal education, civil society and community education and mobilization.

-Good practice for education programmes for global citizenship: key points
+Good practice for education programmes for learning to live together: key points

-- Embedded in policy with wide stakeholder buy-in; - Long term and sustainable; - Scalable with maintenance of quality; - Holistic, including the various sub-topics in a systematic way; - Covering the local, national and global dimensions; - Reinforced in each year of schooling and preferably in the wider society; - Supported by pre-service and continuing in-service training of teachers; - With feedback from monitoring and evaluation processes; - Based on collaborative arrangements that ensure expertise over the longer term; - With provision for periodic review and renewal.
+- Nationally acceptable and motivational title and sub-titles; - Embedded in policy with wide stakeholder buy-in; - Long term and sustainable; - Scalable with maintenance of quality; - Holistic, including the various sub-topics in a systematic way; - Covering the local, national and global dimensions; - Reinforced in each year of schooling and preferably in the wider society; - Supported by pre-service and continuing in-service training of teachers; - With feedback from monitoring and evaluation processes; - Based on collaborative arrangements that ensure expertise over the longer term; - With provision for periodic review and renewal.